Day 5... a blog from Melissa

 So that was the start of our journey.
 We needed to head to Todos Santos, as this is the town where we would be working.
 We squished 8 people ( 9 if you count our driver),a huge wooden box, ( carrying the autoclave) our 7 totes and all of our hiking bags and off we

 went.
-Now Todos Santos is not far in Kilometers, however it is a 8 hour trip, as all the
+Now Todos Santos is not far in Kilometers, however it is a 8 hour trip, as all theroads are winding and very steep.
+The Guatemalan's are very aggressive drivers,

 there were a few times that I thought we may go over the mountain's edge!
 We arrived at night and was met by veterinarian (who is a part of Vets Without Borders) and she showed